carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 - when Data Values are mentioned, the "Data Values File" feature is referenced (rather than the "Data Values Overlay" feature)
 - examples use Data Values Files (instead of Data Values Overlays), unless overlay-specific features are being employed

+It's also crucial to keep in mind that there are two fundamental proto-personas affected by the introduction of another way to supply Data Values:
+- Integrators -- the folks who are incorporating `ytt` as an implementation detail of their tooling
+- Configuration Consumer -- people who are using `ytt` as an "end user": using the CLI directly.

+Integrators ought to find it easy to discover this new flag as it relates to the other `--data-value...` flags, as those are most suitable for integrators, already.

+Configuration Consumers should only find it easy to discover this new flag when all of the overall messaging (i.e. docs, examples, Playground) support it as a first class feature.

 _(see also: [Consideration: Implies a Significant Effort to Implement](#consideration-implies-a-significant-effort-to-implement))_